saffiya/first-milestone-project/README.md

 <li>The Book Us Now button was drifting to the top of the page, therefore the percentage of alignment had to be changed to accomadate smaller devices.</li>
 <li>The Pictures of each band member on the about page did not fit well across the page on smaller devices; it became neccessary to place them below each other on smaller devices.</li>
 <li>On the Tour page there was padding that was making the boxes go unaligned on smaller screens; therefore the padding was removed.</li>
-<li>On the music page it was overwhelming to have 3 playlists on smaller screens, which made it quiet difficult to operate that page.
+<li>On the music page it was overwhelming to have 3 playlists on smaller screens, which made it quite difficult to operate that page.
 Now on smaller screens there is only one playlist; on medium screens there are two playlists and on large screens there are three.</p>
 <li>The youtube video on the music page covered the entire page as soon as you clicked on the music button, so i had to offset the video
 <li>The gallery page was completely squashed and looked horrid on smaller screens, therefore it was neccessary to change the layout.</li>
 Now on smaller screens, instead of there being four images on one row,there is one per row and you scroll for more.</li>